These incredible Gluten Free Lemon Brownies are topped with creamy lemonade icing. They are decadent, flavorful, and so easy to make!

 I know I have talked about our lemon tree in a few posts, but it is hard not to love our tree.
 It gives us tons of giant lemons most of the year!
 What better way to celebrate our lemon tree than to make the perfect gluten free lemon dessert?

 This new lemony lemon brownie recipe is pretty incredible.
 They melt in your mouth with every delicious bite.
-I make a lot of brownies, but I think you will agree this is going to become popular!
+I make a lot of brownies, but I think you will agree that this is going to become popular!

 If you want to try more of my gluten free brownie recipes, try my traditional gluten free brownies.
 If you love white chocolate, these gluten free white chocolate brownies are pretty amazing, too!

-I get many emails and comments from non-gluten-free readers asking for a gluten version.
+I get many emails and comments from non-gluten-free readers asking for a gluten-free version.
 I haven’t baked with regular flour in over 13 years.
 I recommend checking out one of these two recipes if you are not gluten free: These Triple Lemon Brownies and Lemon Brownies.
 The recipes are very similar, except the second has an extra egg.

 I made these with oranges instead of lemons as that is what I had in the house and I couldn’t wait to make them – lol.
 They were FANTASTIC!
 My husband (who is not gluten free) couldn’t get enough of them.
 These will be a new family favorite for sure.
 Thanks so much for this recipe!”